Licentiate in Theology: United Kingdom

 St John's College, Nottingham, previously the London College of Divinity, replaced its Associate of the London College of Divinity diploma with a License in Theology diploma when it relocated to Nottingham in 1971.
 The college closed in 2019.

 The University of Aberdeen offered a Licence in Theology until 2002, when it was withdrawn due to the Church of Scotland deciding to no longer recognise the degree.

 Australia

 The Australian College of Theology offered a Licentiate in Theology from its opening in 1891, originally as a qualification only for ordained clergy.
 Until the 1970s, most Australian theological colleges were not associated with universities and thus offered non-degree programmes such as the Licentiate in Theology.

+The Durham Licence in Theology was offered by Moore Theological College from 1910 and St John's College, Morpeth from 1912 as associated theological colleges.

+Barbados

+In Barbados, the Durham Licence in Theology was offered by Codrington College as an affiliated college from 1875.